Lulu Integration

 Your ThriveCart checkout set up

-When using Lulu as a fulfilment service for your product, there are a number of fields that are required to be set on your checkout in order for the order to be successfully accepted by Lulu.
+When using Lulu as a fulfillment service for your product, there are a number of fields that are required to be set on your checkout in order for the order to be successfully accepted by Lulu.

 • Customer name